The Sabin Vaccine Institute’s leadership team is comprised of a diverse group of global health, development and international relations experts.

 Marcia de Souza Lima, MD, joined the Global Network for Neglected Tropical Diseases as Director of Programs and Operations in January 2011.
 She is an ophthalmologist, and prior to her work at the Global Network, Dr. de Souza Lima served as Chief Medical Officer at The ReLeef Initiative, a nonprofit pharmaceutical company, and as Vice President of Global Clinical Development at Bausch & Lomb, Inc. Prior to this engagement she was responsible for Pfizer’s U.S. ophthalmology medical affairs team.

 At the Global Network, Dr. de Souza Lima manages the organization’s operations and provides key support to the Managing Director.
 Her team is responsible for the Global Network’s regional advocacy and resource mobilization activities.
 Dr. de Souza Lima has travelled extensively, providing direct ophthalmological services to disadvantaged communities in Brazil and in the Dominican Republic.
-She is currently working towards her Masters of International Public Policy at Johns Hopkins University in The Paul H. Nitze School of Advanced International Studies (SAIS).
+She received her Masters of International Public Policy at Johns Hopkins University in The Paul H. Nitze School of Advanced International Studies (SAIS).

 Return to top